Monochromatic plane-fronted waves in conformal gravity are pure gauge

 \section{Conclusions}

-We have shown that monochromatic plane waves given by the ansatz (\ref{1}) are actually conformally and coordinate equivalent to flat Minkowski space-time.
-This generalizes to all orders the result found to second order in \cite{b-p} that linearized plane waves carry no energy to second order in Weyl gravity.
-However the general result follows from the unexpected discovery that such fluctuations are actually trivial, they are just conformal and coordinate artifacts.
+We have shown that transverse, traceless, plane fronted monochromatic gravitational waves given by the ansatz (\ref{1}) are actually conformally and coordinate equivalent to flat Minkowski space-time.
+This generalizes to all orders, the result found to second order in \cite{b-p} that transverse, traceless, linearized plane waves carry no energy to second order in Weyl gravity and that found in \cite{m}.
+However our general result here follows from the unexpected discovery that such deviations from Minkowski space-time are actually trivial, they are just conformal and coordinate artifacts.
 The energy-momentum tensor of gravitational phenomena in alternative theories of gravity, and specifically here in Weyl gravity has been given in \cite{d-t}

+For our waves, this energy-momentum tensor is identically zero.
 Since our solution is valid for any strength of the fluctuation, the Weyl gravitational field equations must be valid order by order in the parameter corresponding to the strength of the fluctuation.
 The result in \cite{b-p} was an explicit verification of this fact for the second order terms.
 Here we have shown that each order vanishes exactly.
 How this is related to zero energy theorems in Weyl gravity is not clear \cite{b-h-s}.